 Yes.
 Shore Protect Team builds new waterfront structures and repairs existing ones for Sallisaw, OK properties on Tenkiller Ferry Lake and Fort Gibson Lake.
 We assess each existing structure for damage from wave action, water level variation, and material deterioration before recommending repair or full replacement.
 Many Sallisaw, OK waterfront structures benefit from targeted repairs - replacing damaged piling, decking, or hardware - rather than complete reconstruction.

 Send us photos of your lakefront property and your location in Sallisaw, OK for a free preliminary consultation.
-We review shoreline conditions, wave exposure, and permit requirements for your specific location on Tenkiller Ferry Lake and Fort Gibson Lake and outline the right approach and cost range for your project.
 Contact Shore Protect Team to get started.